ajay-cs-tech/ugv_voice_control/README.md

 Upload `voice_wifi.ino` using Arduino IDE.

 Your UGV will create a Wi-Fi hotspot named **UGV_ROBOT**.
-Connect your laptop to that before running the Python script.
+Connect your laptop to that before running the Python script `voice_new4.py`.